BOBEIRAS/PasswordLocker/README.md

 🚀 How to use

-Clone the repository: git clone https://github.com/BOBEIRAS/PasswordLocker.git
+Clone the repository: git https://github.com/BOBEIRAS/PasswordLocker.git